a11to1n3/LimeSoDa/docs/source/index.rst

-Welcome to Lime_SoDa's documentation!
+Welcome to LimeSoDa's documentation!
 =====================================

-pyLimeSoDa (Precision Liming Soil Datasets) is a Python package providing a collection of datasets from field- and farm-scale soil mapping contexts.
-These datasets are 'ready-to-go' for modeling purposes, containing target soil properties and features in a tabular format.
+Precision Liming Soil Datasets (LimeSoDa) is a collection of 31 datasets from a field- and farm-scale soil mapping context.
+These datasets are 'ready-to-go' for modeling purposes, as they contain target soil properties and features in a tabular format.
+Target soil properties for all datasets are; soil organic matter (SOM) or -carbon (SOC), pH and clay, while the features for modeling are dataset-specific.
+The goal of `LimeSoDa` is to enable more reliable benchmarking and comparison of various modeling approaches in Digital Soil Mapping and Pedometrics by providing an open collection of multiple datasets.
+This document offers an overview of the `LimeSoDa` Python package and how to use it for modeling purposes.

 .. toctree::
    :maxdepth: 2